-ABSENCES AND TARDIES FOR MIDDLE AND UPPER SCHOOL: Parents must notify the school office if a child will be absent.
+Parents report all absences in the SchoolCues system.
 Students should check Jupiter for assignments and are responsible for communicating with teachers about needed make-up work as soon as they are able.
 Parents need to arrange for student work to be picked up during an extended absence.
 Students need to complete any missed assignments as soon as possible.
-All class work and tests must be made up within a week of returning from the absence after this they will receive a 0 for that assignment.
+All classwork and tests must be made up within a week of returning from the absence after this they will receive a 0 for that assignment.